By Jo Anderson. Last Updated 5th December 2023. If you’re looking for help and support on how to make a broken jaw claim, Accident Claims can help.

-Before considering how to claim broken jaw compensation, ask yourself: how do doctors diagnose a fractured jaw injury?
-The doctor will usually conduct a physical exam to look for swelling and other visible broken jaw symptoms or fractured jaw symptoms.
+A doctor will usually conduct a physical exam to look for swelling and other visible broken jaw symptoms.
 They may then take an x-ray to identify the fracture or break.

 During this time, the person won’t be able to eat solid food or speak clearly.
 If the breaks or fractures are more serious, the patient may have to have surgery where metal plates are inserted across the fracture site, to hold the mandible in place while it heals.
 The patient can usually eat normally soon after the operation, and the plates will be removed once the bone has healed.

 With personal injury claims compensation, there are two types of damages you may be compensated for.
 This section focuses on how much you could receive for any physical or psychological injuries caused by a cracked jaw.
 For example, you could suffer an unhinged jaw, but also psychological injuries such as post-traumatic stress disorder.